Coins as votive offering: Western countries

 The Trevi Fountain in Rome is known for a custom where people toss coins for good luck.
 According to legend, throwing a coin into the Trevi Fountain ensures that travelers will return to Rome one day.
 Approximately €3,000 are thrown into the fountain each day.
 In 2016, an estimated $1.5 million worth of coins were collected from the fountain.
 These coins are used to fund a charity supermarket in Rome.
-Attempts to retrieve the coins from the fountain are illegal, still, there were occasional efforts to do so.
+Attempts to retrieve the coins from the fountain are illegal, still, there have been occasional efforts to do so.
 There have been reports that the mayor of Rome once considered using the coins from the fountain to pay off the city's debts.

-In Las Vegas, USA, luck is crucial to many visitors, and a lot of coins are tossed into fountains.
+In Las Vegas, luck is crucial to many visitors and many coins are tossed into fountains.
 While some of these coins are retrieved by passersby or lost in drainage systems, the majority are collected and donated to charity.
 The Bellagio Hotel alone donates around $12,000 annually from the coins collected from its musical fountain.